lushaofeng/lushaofeng.github.io/index.md

 layout: default
 permalink: index.html
 title: Personal Homepage of Lu Shaofeng
-description: "Blogging on ...."
+description: "Lu Shaofeng Homepage"
 ---

 Hi, my name is Lu Shaofeng.
 I am currently an Associate Professor with the Shien-Ming Wu School of Intelligent Engineering, South China University of Technology (SCUT).
 Before joining SCUT, I was a faculty member with Department of Electrical and Electronic Engineering, Xi'an Jiaotong-Liverpool University (XJTLU) from Sep.
 2013 to Aug.
 2019.

-My research interests include railway traction systems, renewable power systems, meta-heuristic and numerical optimisation techniques, electric and hybrid driving systems, electric networks, power management strategies, energy storage devices and complex network. <a href="/about/">Read more about my professional life story...</a>
+My research interests include railway traction systems, renewable power systems, meta-heuristic and numerical optimisation techniques, electric and hybrid driving systems, electric networks, power management strategies, energy storage devices and complex network. <a href="/about/"> Read more about my professional life story...</a>

 <div class="posts">
   {% for post in site.categories.featured limit:2 %}